 Perinatal nurse coordinator positions were designed to strengthen statewide efforts to maximize perinatal health by coordinating a regional system of perinatal care for improved access and quality of services for pregnant women, mothers, and infants.
-Collateral functions of the perinatal program included administering the Fetal and Infant Mortality Review (FIMR) program, raising awareness of the importance of preconception and interconception care via the Get a Healthy Life campaign, coordinating the Collaborative Improvement and Innovation Network (CollN) to Reduce Infant Mortality, participating on state and national committees, providing outreach and education to providers and the public, managing the respective RPAC activities and implementing the policies and guidelines of the SPAC.
-Due to the financial challenges of the state the perinatal coordinators positions were abolished in Regions II and V in FY 2013.
+Collateral functions of the perinatal program included administering the Fetal and Infant Mortality Review (FIMR) program, raising awareness of the importance of preconception and interconception care, coordinating the Collaborative Improvement and Innovation Network (CollN) to Reduce Infant Mortality, participating on state and national committees, providing outreach and education to providers and the public, managing the respective RPAC activities, and implementing the policies and guidelines of the SPAC.
+Due to the financial challenges of the state, the perinatal coordinators positions were abolished in Regions II and V in FY 2013.
+Funding for the perinatal coordinator in Region V was reinstated as of August 1, 2014.